 Women's shoe styles change.
-However, the pump never go out of fashion.
+However, the pump shoe style never go out of fashion.

-The definition of pump shoe describe a style of footwear as a shoe that may have a high heel or a flat heel with a rounded toe, pointed toe or a squared off toe.
+The definition of pump shoe describes a style of footwear as a shoe that may have a high heel or a flat heel with a rounded toe, pointed toe or a squared off toe.
 A classic pump is made of leather with the toes, sides, and back covering the foot.
-The toe is styled to be rounded, and come up high enough to cover toe cleavage.
+The toe is styled to be rounded, and come up high enough to cover the cleavage.

 Let's have a look at how the pump has evolved over the past decades.
-The pump of today can be a very high heeled spiky stilettos, a flat ballerina slippers or a even a two inch kitten heel, and just about everything in between.
+The pump of today can be a very high heeled spiky stilettos, a flat ballerina slippers or an even a two-inch kitten heel, and just about everything in between.
 So, where did the pump shoe originate, how long have they been around, and what makes them the style of footwear that defies time?

 Through the years, the pump shoe has evolved greatly, and the materials used now vary from the most typically used leather of yesterday.
 Today's pump shoe is produced in many different materials, such as canvas, silk, and a wide variety of synthetic materials.
-The original pump shoe was most often a solid color, but as years have passed the pump morphed in many directions.
-It went from being a plain colored leather shoe, to you name it.
-Pumps now can be found in multi colors, metallic, prints, and decorated with straps and bows, and many other hardware's.
+The original pump shoe was most often a solid colour, but as years have passed the pump morphed in many directions.
+It went from being a plain coloured leather shoe to you name it.
+Pumps now can be found in multi colours, metallic, prints, and decorated with straps and bows, and much other hardware's.

 The Trendy Pump Shoe Styles Of Today

 The pump has come a long way since the first styles of the 1500's.
 The classic simple 1960 style actually continues to be the number one seller in women's footwear.
 The simple spiky heel without any form of embellishment has made a big comeback in the past couple of years.
 Designers such as "Christian Louboutin" have put the classic simple pump back into women's wardrobes.